Rise above politics when it comes to water disputes says Amit Shah

 Gehlot also drew the Council's attention to the problem of locust destroying crops in border districts with Pakistan.

-Jammu and Kashmir governor Satya Pal Malik briefly explained about the actual ground position in the state in the wake of the revocation of its special status after nullification of the Articles 370 and 35-A of the Constitution.
+Jammu and Kashmir governor Satya Pal Malik briefly explained about the actual ground position in the state in the wake of the revocation of its special status after the nullification of the Articles 370 and 35-A of the Constitution.

 Punjab governor and Chandigarh administrator V P Singh Badnore raised the issue of building an outer ring road around the city and developing a Mass Rapid Transit System for it.